slurdge/docker-keewebdav/README.md

 The focus of this repository is **simplicity** so you can roll your own auto hosted Keeweb and Webdav solution.

-You can use keepass synchronisation with the following url:
+You can use Keepass synchronisation with the following url:
 ```https://example.com/database.kdbx```

 ## Technical stack

 Pretty simple:

 * [Caddy](https://caddyserver.com/) in http mode with webdav extension;
 * [Keeweb](https://keeweb.info/) with a special config removing unused options by default.